sourcegraph/thyme/README.md

 After installing `thyme`, run `thyme dep` to get a list of things you need to install and instructions for installing them.

-*Note:* Thyme currently supports Linux (using X-Windows).
-Pull requests are welcome for macOS and Windows!
+*Note:* Thyme currently supports Linux (using X-Windows) and macOS (via the AppleScript "System Events" API).
+Pull requests are welcome for Windows!

 ## Use cases